hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/blockchain-explorer.md

 #### What this PR does / why we need it:

-This PR fixes the bug related to run_e2e_test.sh
+This PR will start using ghcr.io as the container registry.
+This will create the `explorer` and `explorer-db` container image.

 #### Which issue(s) this PR fixes:
 <!--